 In an article published in the Daily Mail in the United Kingdom on 17 May 2012 called "He saw red"99-year-old man divorces wife after discovering she had an affair 60 years ago”, Nick Pisa shows that the emotional hurt caused by an affair can still sting 60 years later.

 The article tells how the couple, who are have only been identified as “Antonio” and “Rosa”, are in the process of separating after the husband found old romantic letters to his wife from a secret lover.

-Unlike other jurisdictions, for example some States in America, Australia has a “no fault” jurisdiction.
-Although affairs may spark strong emotional responses as demonstrated by the comments posted on this article, the law in Australia is that that who had the affair and who was cheated on simply does not factor into the equation.
+Unlike other jurisdictions, for example, some States in America, Australia has a “no-fault” jurisdiction.
+Although affairs may spark strong emotional responses as demonstrated by the comments posted on this article, the law in Australia is that that who had an affair and who was cheated on simply does not factor into the equation.

 You may consider seeking, for example, the assistance of a counsellor if you are feeling hurt or betrayed over the way a relationship has ended.